Why Breast Implant Revision?

 In some cases, breast implant surgery can result in breast asymmetry if the implants do not heal in alignment.
 Some patients may also experience side effects of breast implants, such as capsular contracture, which can cause discomfort and misshapen breasts.
 Revision can also address “rippling”, where the breast implant material creates a visible distortion of skin tissue on the surface.
 Most commonly, however, breast implant surgery has no side effects at all, and the patient is perfectly happy with the results.

 Concerns may arise naturally over time due to weight loss or weight gain, pregnancy and aging as the breast tissue elasticity is affected, which can cause stretching, sagging and repositioning.
 Other reasons for breast implant revision may include too much spacing in between the breasts, a desire for a smaller or larger size, or a desire for a different breast implant material.
 Whether as a personal preference or in treatment of breast implant side effects.
-At The Michael Horn Center for Cosmetic Surgery in Boca Raton breast implant revision is designed to bring you total comfort and peace of mind.
+At Michael Horn Plastic Surgery & Med Spa in Boca Raton breast implant revision is designed to bring you total comfort and peace of mind.

 Which Conditions Can be Treated with Breast Implant Revisions?